jee00609/AWS_Foundational/개념 모음/Amazon CloudWatch.md

 ### NO.216
 [Which AWS service or feature can be used to monitor for potential disk write spikes on a system running on Amazon EC2?](https://aws.amazon.com/ko/blogs/database/how-to-use-cloudwatch-metrics-to-decide-between-general-purpose-or-provisioned-iops-for-your-rds-database/)

+### NO.254
+Which AWS service or feature can be used to monitor CPU usage?